99205 CPT Code | Description, Reimbursement, Modifier & Examples

 The 99205 CPT code can only be coded if the number and complexity of problems is high.
 To determine if the number of complexity is high the following needs to be confirmed.

-The number of acute or/and chronic conditions or injuries needs to be the same or more with severe exacerbation or side effects of treatment.
-The clinical notes have to reflect that illness or injury threatens a patient’s life or bodily function in the near term without treatment.
+The number of acute or/and chronic conditions or injury needs to be the same or more with severe exacerbation or side effects of treatment.

 Element 2

-The amount or/and complexity of data (ACOD) to be reviewed and analyzed must be extensive to bill CPT 99205.
-Analyzed means the test itself may not be subject to analysis.
+Analysed means the test itself may not be subject to analysis.
 However, the test is deemed in the thought process of the physician for diagnosis, evaluation or treatment.

 Category 1

-- prior external note/notes;
+• prior external note/notes;

-- result/results of each unique test.
+• result/results of each unique test.

 Assessment requiring an independent historian/historians.
+For example: patient unable to talk or unconscious/disoriented

 Category 2